 - The International Programs office has agreements with universities throughout the world; each year students from more than a dozen countries are on campus.

 On the third day of your stay in Quito, you will move into the home of your host family.
 Host families range from middle to upper-middle class, with different resources available.
 While all families provide breakfast and dinner, a private room and laundry services, some also have Internet in the house or even a maid who does the cooking and cleaning.
 You will receive a lunch allowance each month, since you will not normally be home at that time.
 Some students prefer to make their own box lunch or purchase food at the many cafes in or near the university.

 Learn about Ecuador's history, culture and current issues, and receive intensive language training with BCA’s four-credit, four-week pre-semester course "Ecuador: Language and Culture.”
 (Fall and year-long students only.)
 Spring term students take the one-credit, 12-contact hour pre-semester course "Ecuador: Culture and Justice."

-Originally a Peace Corps volunteer, Resident Director Daniel Bryan developed educational initiatives in South Quito, home to the city’s’ most marginal neighborhoods.
-He founded Quito Eterno, an internationally renowned cultural educational program, and later developed the Mestizo Theatre of Quito with the Bolivar Theatre Foundation.
+As a Peace Corps volunteer, Resident Director Daniel Bryan developed educational initiatives in South Quito, home to the city’s most marginal neighborhoods.
+He founded Quito Eterno, an internationally renowned cultural education program, and later developed the Mestizo Theatre of Quito with the Bolivar Theatre Foundation.
 Daniel specializes in Theatre for Social Change and Popular Education, teaching at the university level and conducting workshops in both the U.S. and Ecuador.